2015 Report of the RSNA

 education and practice.

-was an exceptional year for the RSNA Research & Education Foundation.
-Through
+This was an outstanding year for the RSNA Research & Education Foundation.
+Through the

 and Education Grants

-new grants; when continuing commitments are realized, the Foundation will fund 94
+to fund 82 new grants; when continuing commitments are realized, the Foundation funded 92

-R&E Foundation continues to play a leading role in radiologic research.
+The R&E Foundation continues to play a leading role in radiologic research.
+Since its inception,

-Foundation, grant recipient receive over $40 of additional funds as principal
+the Foundation, grant recipients receive over $40 of additional funds as principal and coinvestigators

 Resident/Fellow Research Award

-year, 163 residents and fellows in North American departments of radiology and
+This year, 189 residents and fellows in North American departments of radiology and radiation

 Private Practice and Corporate Giving